subutai-io/documentation/user/pages/06.faqs/docs.md

 child_type: docs
 ---

 Here are answers to frequently asked questions about Subutai, the open source project and the platform.
+You can find below answers for [General Questions](#general-questions) as well as for [Technical Questions](#technical-questions).

 ## **General Questions**
 * _[What is Subutai PeerOS?](#What-is-Subutai-PeerOS)_